CodePawfect/ocp-preparation/readme.md

 I wasn't sure about the answer.
 I analyzed each given choice and tested which one corresponded to the question.
 The choices were so complex that this single question cost me almost 10 minutes.

+I have also written a medium blog about my experience: [medium](https://medium.com/@alexmitdembart/not-stressed-enough-become-an-oracle-certified-professional-java-developer-a4bc893e685a)

 # Recommended Reading
 - [OCP Oracle Certified Professional Java SE 21 Developer Study Guide](https://www.amazon.de/Oracle-Certified-Professional-Java-Developer/dp/1394286619)